cnrancher/docs/content/rke/v0.1.x/cn/config-options/bastion-host/_index.md

 ### SSH Key

 Instead of setting the path to the SSH key, you can specify the actual key, i.e. `ssh_key`, to be used to connect to the bastion host.

+### SSH Certificate Path

+You specify the path, i.e. `ssh_cert_path`, for the signed SSH certificate to be used when connecting to the bastion host.

+### SSH Certificate

+Instead of setting the path to the signed SSH certificate, you can specify the actual certificate, i.e. `ssh_cert`, to be used to connect to the bastion host.